ImSanc/Css_learnings/notes/inheritance.md

 - Universal selector (*) → 0 (No specificity)

-🚀 !important overrides all but follows specificity rules when multiple !important styles exist.
+🚀 <b>!important</b> overrides all but follows specificity rules when multiple !important styles exist. it gives

+### !Important
+The !important declaration in CSS is used to override all other style rules, regardless of specificity.
+When a rule has !important, it takes priority over conflicting styles—even those with higher specificity.

+    p {
+    color: blue !important;
+    }

+    p {
+    color: red;
+    }

+🔹 The paragraph will be blue because !important overrides the second rule.